“If you want to live a happy life, tie it to a goal, not to people or things.”– Albert Einstein.

 There is no right number.

-While others might recommend setting three quality goals each year, some recommend choosing 1 or 2 from each aspect of life; Financial, personal growth, Career, Relationships, and Health.
+While others might recommend setting three quality goals each year, some recommend choosing 1 or 2 from each aspect of life; Financial, Career, Spiritual, Relationships, and Health.

 It all depends on where you are in life.

 Suppose you are new to personal goal setting.
-In that case, the 2 most important things are to set realistic expectations and prioritizing your goals.
+In that case, the 2 most important things are to set SMART Goals and prioritizing the goals.

 Let no one tell you what you can or cannot achieve but at the same time, be very mindful of what your capability limits are.